 It’s been a real labor of love, we started choosing reshoots two or three years after principal photography/ I came back to do ADR seven or eight hours, clearing up the vocal acting.
 It was rough, but it’s one of those projects where your whole life prepared you to do it.
 Actors will tell you a role comes at a certain point in their life.

-My wife, Richelle Taylor, was a script supervisor so she had pitched me to Harry Lennix (producer and stars as Pilate) and I had an interview.
+My wife, Richelle Taylor, was the script supervisor so she had pitched me to Harry Lennix (writer/producer and stars as Pilate) and I had an interview.
 A week later I had the role of Simon Peter.
 It’s a big arc, he’s a great pillar of the church, he was a daredevil and made big mistakes.
 I have had successes and had failures as well.
 They called him Cephas.
 I had a cousin who was a staunch atheist come see the film who was weeping after.
-I was able to understand; my most beautiful scene was the denial of Christ and Harry added a scene where my brother calls me Cephas and I deny him as well when I was warming my hands at the fire.
+I was able to understand; my most beautiful scene was the denial of Christ and Harry added a moment where my brother calls me Cephas and I deny him as well when I was warming my hands at the fire.

 They shot my hardest scene first.
 Harry said, “Your work in this scene brings me to tears.”
 I felt that this was the guy, I believed his suffering and passion.
-Peter goes through pendulum scenes for sure.
+Peter goes through pendulum swings for sure.
 I got to play Simon Peter and walk on water.
 I call our production, “Jesus Christ Superstar and Godspell meet 2001 Space Odyssey.”
 It’s a hybrid film, it started as a play written by Harry Lennix and they thought they’d film it.
 It expanded.
-It starts on stage and turns into a film with an actor coming to the theater and then goes to the first century, played by Grammy winner Mali Music.
+It starts on stage and turns into a film with an actor coming to the theater and then goes to the first century, played by Grammy nominee Mali Music.
 Mali was called “the future” by Stevie Wonder.

 Moviehole: Will this film be different than other films like “Son of Jesus”?